Senior Guest Program

 The Senior Guest Program at Kent State University allows Ohio residents age 60 years and older to attend regular university on-campus classes on a tuition-free basis.

-- To qualify for the Senior Guest Program, the Senior Guest must be 60 years of age or older and have resided in the state of Ohio for at least one year.
+- Bring proof of age (including driver's license or State ID).
+Senior guests must be 60 years of age or older and have been a resident of Ohio for at least the last 12 months.

-- See the Schedule of Classes for a list of courses.
+- Determine what classes you want to take prior to the in-person registration.
+See the Schedule of Classes for a list of courses.

-- The Office Continuing and Distance Education will make the request to the instructor for your admittance into a class.
+- The Office of Continuing and Distance Education will make the request to the instructor for your admittance into a class after your in-person registration.
+You should not contact the instructor directly.

 Kent State’s Advisory Web page at www.kent.edu/advisory.
 This page lists any closings across the university’s eight-campus system.
 A red bar will appear on the top of the www.kent.edu home page if there is a cancellation or closing.
 The information is also posted to the university’s Facebook page and Twitter.